berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

 **Session 33 (This Session)**:
 1. Reviewed history deduplication implementation against spec
 2. Discovered add-time dedup was active but navigation-time dedup was missing
-3. Implemented navigation-time deduplication with config options
+3. Implemented navigation-time deduplication with config options - **COMMITTED as 250246d**
+4. Implemented Unicode-aware comparison for history deduplication

 ---

-## Session 33 Implementation - Navigation-Time History Deduplication
+## Session 33 Implementation - Part 1: Navigation-Time Deduplication

 ### Problem Discovered

-Add-time deduplication was already implemented and ON by default (`lle_enable_deduplication = true`), but users still saw duplicate commands when pressing Up arrow because dedup only prevented duplicates from being stored - it didn't skip duplicates during navigation.
+Add-time deduplication was already implemented and ON by default, but users still saw duplicate commands when pressing Up arrow because dedup only prevented duplicates from being stored - it didn't skip duplicates during navigation.

-User expectation: When pressing Up arrow, never see the same command twice in a row.

 ### What Was Implemented